spectrocloud/librarium/content/docs/00-release-notes.md

 import Tooltip from "shared/components/ui/Tooltip";

-# May 21, 2023 - Release 3.4.0
+# May 22, 2023 - Release 3.4.0

 Palette 3.4.0 has various security upgrades, better support for multiple Kubernetes environments, a new cluster deployment platform, and increased user customization options for Palette, Edge, and Palette Dev Engine.
 Additionally, it includes updates for several packs and stops supporting Kubernetes 1.23 in Azure Kubernetes Service (AKS).
+You can find upgrade notes for self-hosted Palette 3.4 in the [Upgrade Notes](/enterprise-version/upgrade#palette3.4) documentation.

 ## Palette